Twilight Comics 30th

 Comic Book Origins

-As a young man in the 1980s, Brian Hillier developed a love for comic books while growing up in Belleville, Illinois.
+As a boy in the 1980s, Brian Hillier developed a love for comic books while growing up in Belleville, Illinois.
 He was drawn to the vibrant worlds and larger-than-life characters in the medium and began buying comics from local stores.
-He even connected with industry insiders who provided him with signed copies of his favorite titles.

 Building Twilight Comics

-In 1993, Brian took over the struggling Fantasy Books store in Collinsville and turned it into Twilight Comics, a brick-and-mortar store that would serve as a haven for comic book fans in the area.
-However, the store faced many challenges in its early years, including the decline of the comic book industry and the challenges of operating as an independent store.
-In 1995-1996, the industry faced further challenges when Marvel distributed their own comics, leading to the closure of many stores.
-Despite these challenges, Twilight Comics survived and made its final move to Belleville in 1996.
+However, the store faced many challenges in its early years, including the decline of the comic book industry and the pitfalls of operating as an independent store.
+In 1995-1996, the industry faced further troubles when Marvel distributed their own comics, leading to the closure of many stores.
+Despite these setbacks, Twilight Comics survived and made its final Belleville move in 1996.

 Adapting to the Changing Market